MicrosoftDocs/altspace-vr/altspace-vr/explore/beginners-guide.md

 Here's what it can do:

-* **MICROPHONE** – select to mute or un-mute yourself.
+* **MICROPHONE** – select to mute or unmute yourself.
 Or hover over it to bring up mic volume controls.
 (A red icon indicates you are mute.)
 * **EMOJIS** – Express yourself in AltspaceVR!
 This button opens a panel of emojis.
 Clicking on them releases floating icons above your head, adding emotion to any event, environment, or conversation.
 * **BUBBLE** – Sometimes you need a little space.
 The Personal Space Bubble is here to help.
 It makes anyone who gets too close to you or blocks your view disappear.
 * **SELFIE** – Capture the moment!
 Because obviously.